Web Content Display (Global)

 - assessment processes emphasised the role of the teacher in using natural evidence of learning, agency, feedback and metacognition to progress student learning.

-EIF is currently preparing for pilot 2 in Semester 1, 2023 which will extend the testing and learning from the first pilot to specifically focus on the risks, challenges and opportunities associated with implementation across the whole system in future, including:
+During Semester 1, we will extend the testing and learning from the first pilot to specifically focus on:

-- understanding what professional learning is needed to support co-agency, metacognition, natural evidence of learning and feedback
+- development and testing of professional learning to support co-agency, metacognition, natural evidence of learning and feedback

 - involving school teaching and learning leaders in the implementation of professional learning for their school’s teachers